Preparing for Your Procedure

 Transportation and Parking

 Parking is located in the parking structure adjacent to the Surgery Center.
 You must arrange for a responsible adult to drive you home after discharge from the Surgery Center.
+You may not take public transportation (bus, train, etc.).
+Taxi service may be used if you are accompanied by another responsible adult (not the driver).
 Failure to arrange for transportation home will require cancellation of your procedure.

 When you arrive at the Surgery Center, a nurse will guide you through the admission process.
 Please bring your insurance cards, a photo ID and the name and phone number of the responsible adult driving you home.
 Please let us know if there are any changes in your insurance or contact information.